rhanb/nativescript-swipe-layout/README.md

 ###  3.1. <a name='Developmentsetup'></a>Development setup
 For easier development and debugging purposes continue with the following steps:

+**One-time setup**

 1. Make sure your plugin is not added as dependency in the demo project (check `dependencies` in `demo/package.json`)

-2. In command prompt/terminal navigate to `src` folder and execute `npm run development.setup` - this will install plugin and demo dependencies and will add a sym link to the plugin code in the demo project allowing you to do changes and review them in the demo without adding/removing the plugin every time you make a change.
+2. In command prompt/terminal navigate to `src` folder and execute `npm run development.setup` - this will install the plugin and demo dependencies and will add a sym link to the plugin code in the demo project allowing you to do changes and review them in the demo without adding/removing the plugin every time you make a change.
 [Read more about npm link](https://docs.npmjs.com/cli/link).
+If you encounter an "EACCES" permission denied error, please fix you global npm permissions, which is perfectly explained [here](https://docs.npmjs.com/getting-started/fixing-npm-permissions).

 3. Open `demo/package.json` and update `dependencies` key to add a dependency to your plugin:

 ```
 "nativescript-yourplugin": "*"
 ```

+**Steps to continuously use during development**

-4. Open command prompt/terminal, navigate to `src` folder and run `tsc -w`.
+1. Open a command prompt/terminal, navigate to `src` folder and run `tsc -w` to watch for file changes.
-5. Open command prompt/terminal, navigate to `demo` folder and run `tns run android --syncAllFiles` or `tns run ios --syncAllFiles`.
+2. Open another command prompt/terminal, navigate to `demo` folder and run `tns run android --syncAllFiles` or `tns run ios --syncAllFiles`.
-6. Now go and make a change to your plugin.
+3. Now go and make a change to your plugin.
 It will be automatically applied to the demo project.

 ###  3.2. <a name='Usagesetup'></a>Usage setup
 In case you just want to install the plugin and run the demo continue with the following steps: